hanc04/RobotExample/README.md

 1. add your own keystore file **which your dev team use to register your own robot sdk** into signingConfigs
 2. replace the applicationId with your own applicationId **which your dev team use to register your own robot sdk**
+3. import your aar into project

 ### Step 3.

-Run proj, check if every function is correctly.
+Run project, check if every function is correctly.

+You are welcome to submit issues to report bug to us : )